Answers to the Index questions automatically justify to the Top of page.

 YES: Phone companies

-may deploy an Alert service with the call using "SPAM?" or
+may deploy an Alert service with the call using "SPAM"

-"SCAM LIKELY" in the Name parameter, but too often the
+or "SCAM LIKELY" in the Name parameter, but too often

 NO: The alerts won't